Motivic (Representation) Stability of Representation Varieties and Character Stacks: Preliminaries

 \subsection{Motivic decomposition with respect to representations}

-Let $G$ be a finite group and consider, $R_\QQ(G)$, the representation ring of $G$ over $\QQ$ that is the Grothendieck group of finite dimensional $\QQ$-representations of $G$ where the ring structure is induced by the tensor product of representations.
-In this section, we wish to decompose a $G$-variety over a variety $S$ with respect to the rational representations of $G$, in other words, we wish to construct a ring map
+Let $G$ be a finite group and consider, $R_\QQ(G)$, the rational representation ring of $G$ over $\ZZ$ that is the Grothendieck group of finite dimensional $\QQ$-representations of $G$ where the ring structure is induced by the tensor product of representations.
+We denote the trivial representation by $T_G$.